 Information security

-Whether in the public or private sector, it is the value invested in the information assets of a modern organisation that underpins its effectiveness and drives its profitability.
-In this online module, you’ll explore the skills necessary to understand, document, manage and implement strategic and operational aspects of your organisation’s information security.
-You’ll study topics in information security risk assessment and management, as well as professionalism, home information security, and information security research.
-By studying this module, you’ll better understand your organisation’s information security requirements, developing your ability to deliver a fit-for-purpose information security management system.
+Whether in the public or private sector, the investment in the information assets of a modern organisation underpins its effectiveness and drives its profitability.
+In this module, you’ll explore the skills necessary to understand, document, manage and implement strategic and operational aspects of your organisation’s information security.
+You’ll study topics in information security risk assessment and management, professionalism, home information security, and information security research.
+By studying this module, you’ll better understand your organisation's information security requirements, developing your ability to deliver a fit-for-purpose information security management system.

 Vocational relevance